Jesus uses an easily understood metaphor to describe the relationship between his disciples and himself. He warns of opposition, too.

 This text was spoken by David, in Psalm 69, about himself.
 King David, the great king of the Old Testament era, describes the fact that in his human experience sometimes there was opposition that really had no reason.
-He was thinking of all sorts of different things that had happened in his life but the primary thing that was probably in his mind is that, when he was a servant working in the courts of the previous king, King Saul, King Saul became so jealous of him that he became deeply against him.
-He started hating him and tried to kill him: tried to kill him in court; threw a spear at him one day; tried to assassinate him in his bed; forced him to leave the court and go into the wilderness; and chased him in the wilderness with his army.
+He was thinking of all sorts of different things that had happened in his life but the primary thing that was probably in his mind is that, when he was a servant working in the courts of the previous king, King Saul became so jealous of him that he became deeply against him.
+He started hating him and tried to kill him in court: he threw a spear at him one day; tried to assassinate him in his bed; forced him to leave the court and go into the wilderness; and chased him in the wilderness with his army.
 David said what have I done against Saul?
 He hated me without reason.
-(1 Sam 19:10) Just as that was true about David in his day, so it's true of Jesus in his day.
+(1 Sam 19:10) Just as that was true about David in his day, so it is true of Jesus in his day.
 Jesus is the Son of David.
 Prophecies about David are often fulfilled, in a further fulfilment, in the life of Jesus.
 We call this typological fulfilment of prophecy.
-There's quite a few examples in the gospels.
+There are quite a few examples in the gospels.
 Here is a good one.
-Just as Saul and others hated David without reason - jealous of him, his anointing, his powers, his popularity, his success, and his calling by God.
+Just as Saul and others hated David without reason - he was jealous of him, his anointing, his powers, his popularity, his success, and his calling by God.
 The religious leaders and many others were jealous of Jesus.
-They were leaders but he had the power; he had the following; he performed the miracles that they couldn't perform; and he could teach without having studied in a way that they had studied.
+They were leaders but he had the power; he had the following; he performed the miracles that they could not perform; and he could teach without having studied in a way that they had studied.
 Jealousy and anger came in.
 He was going to displace them, if he was allowed to continue and so they hated him without reason.
 Jesus warns: sometimes people will oppose Christians for no rational reason at all - just out of some instinctive emotion, or jealousy, or fear.
 Jesus encourages them that they can be steadfast in all this, and they can get through this.

 This can be part of the pruning that God the Father allows in our lives, even through opposition.
 This point is made very clearly in Hebrews 12, where the Father disciplines his children like a human father disciplines his own sons.

 In conclusion, all disciples are called to a life of fruitfulness.
-That is your calling if you're a follower of Jesus.
+That is your calling if you are a follower of Jesus.
 The question I would ask is how fruitful is your life and how does this passage guide you towards a more fruitful life?
 All of us will also experience the Father, our Father, pruning our lives, so to speak - shaping our lives - sometimes in ways that we don't like, through circumstances, through our own mistakes, through unexpected oppositions and setbacks.
 We need to trust our heavenly Father, to obey Jesus, to love him, in all this, whatever happens in life.
 Verse 11 is a very important and exciting promise.

 ‘I have told you this so that my joy may be in you and that your joy may be complete.’John 15:11, NIV

-It's a joyful thing to be a disciple of Jesus, with all the ups and downs of life that follow.
+It is a joyful thing to be a disciple of Jesus, with all the ups and downs of life that follow.
 We can draw near to the vine, be fruitful, allow the Father to prune us, face all the difficulties of life, and in the midst of it we find a deep joy because we know this is what we are made to be - followers of Jesus.
 Can I encourage you to embrace wholeheartedly that life of discipleship, and let this amazing metaphor of the vine and the branches help you in understanding how God is shaping your life today.